thomaszbz/native-dockerfiles-typo3/README.md

 # Create Docker test containers for TYPO3 CMS

-This repository provides Dockerfiles to create basic test environments for TYPO3 CMS developers
+This repository provides Dockerfiles to create basic test environments for TYPO3 CMS developers.

 This manual describes how to create a Docker image and a running Docker container to test TYPO3 CMS and TYPO3 extensions against a running instance of TYPO3 CMS.

 This manual is written for an ubuntu 14.04.3 host system with Linux kernel version 3.19.
-It should also apply to most debian-based systems with a recent Linux kernel.
+It should also apply to most Debian-based systems with a recent Linux kernel.
 Other distros might require minor changes.
 Other operating systems than GNU/Linux are not covered by this manual (e. g.
 Windows, OSX).

 In this manual, the Docker container is run natively by the docker daemon without using any further virtualization technology (e. g. vmware, VirtualBox, KVM, etc.).
-Instead, isolation happens using the infrastructure of the Linux kernel which renders to a container with very fast file shares (which you can edit on your disk in an IDE of your choice).
+Instead, isolation happens using the infrastructure of the Linux kernel which renders a container with very fast file shares (which you can edit on your disk in an IDE of your choice).

 All ``docker`` commands of this manual require root privileges for execution.

 Keep in mind that running Docker natively might not be secure enough for production environments.